tvay11/trafficSTL/README.md

 ## Overview

 This Python script uses Google Maps Directions API to fetch real-time estimated travel times between various origin-destination pairs.
 The script reads these pairs from a CSV file (`locations.csv`) and writes the travel time information to another CSV file (`travel_time_data.csv`).
-The collected data is appended to the CSV file every few seconds, providing a time-series of travel times.
+The collected data is appended to the CSV file every three minutes, providing a time-series of travel times.

 ## Prerequisites